5mehulhelp5/ElNino_ProductLinksNavigator/README.md

 ### Adding links to custom product relation grid/modal

 If you have a custom product relation set up, you can allow adding the links for this relation's grid and modal.
-Extend the data scopes array in your custom module `di.xml`:
+Extend the data scopes array in your custom module `adminhtml\di.xml`:

 ```xml